Hong Kong university removes Tiananmen massacre statue

 “We don’t know exactly what happened, but I fear they destroy it,” he said.
 “This is my sculpture, and it is my property.”

-Hong Kong authorities have cracked down on political dissent following the implementation of the national security law that appeared to target much of the pro-democracy movement.

-The law, which outlaws secession, subversion, terrorism and foreign collusion to intervene in the city’s affairs, was imposed by Beijing following months of anti-government protests in 2019.

-Over 100 pro-democracy activists have been arrested under the national security law, which has been criticized as rolling back freedoms promised to Hong Kong when it was handed over to China by Britain in 1997.
+Over 100 pro-democracy activists have been arrested since Beijing implemented the national security law in Hong Kong.
+It outlaws secession, subversion, terrorism and foreign collusion to intervene in the city’s affairs.
+Critics say it rolled back freedoms promised to Hong Kong when it was handed over to China by Britain in 1997.

 The Pillar of Shame monument has been erected for over two decades, and initially stood at Hong Kong’s Victoria Park before eventually being moved to the University of Hong Kong on a long-term basis.